Denis-Gerashchenko/blog/README.md

 It uses "nature" by default

 Feature:
-TinyMCE editor can be used to create and update posts
+TinyMCE editor can be used to create and update posts.